 Geography in the UK

 The importance of geography in schools and higher education in the UK: information on how the subject is increasingly popular, influential, valued, and appealing to employers.

 “So many of the world's current issues – at a global scale and locally - boil down to geography, and need the geographers of the future to help us understand them.
 Global warming as it affects countries and regions, food and energy security, the degradation of land and soils from over-use and misuse, the spread of disease, the causes and consequences of migration, and the impacts of economic change on places and communities.”
-Michael Palin (RGS-IBG Immediate Past President)
+Michael Palin (Former RGS-IBG President)

 These are just some of the challenges facing the next generation, which geographers must help address.
 Geography is a highly valued subject in schools, in Higher Education in terms of both the teaching and the value of research being carried out, and in the workplace.

 The study of geography stimulates an interest in and a sense of wonder about places, people and the environment.
 It helps young people make sense of a complex and dynamically changing world and how society, the economy and environment combine to bring about change.
 It explains where places are, how places and landscapes are formed, how people and their environment interact, and how a diverse range of economies, societies and environments are interconnected, and examines natural resources and their sustainable use.

-• Increasingly popular at GCSE: large numbers study geography - over 222,000 pupils took an exam in geography GCSE in 2013 – placing it as the eighth most popular subject taken.
-More pupils are choosing to study the subject, with an increase of 19.2% in the numbers taking it in 2013 on the previous year (compared to an increase of 4.2% in the total number of exams taken across all subjects).
-More than 16,600 pupils took an exam in the subject in Scotland (SCQF 3-5)
+• Increasingly popular at GCSE: large numbers study geography - over 225,000 pupils took an exam in geography GCSE in 2014 – placing it as the eighth most popular subject taken.
+More pupils are choosing to study the subject, with an increase of 1% in the numbers taking it in 2014 on the previous year (compared to an decrease of 4.2% in the total number of exams taken across all subjects).
+More than 16,800 pupils took an exam in the subject in Scotland (SCQF 3-5)